ethereum/ethereum-org-website/src/content/eth2/get-involved/medalla-data-challenge/index.md

 Anyone is free to submit, here's how:

-1. Collect and analyze Medalla data – [_See tips for getting started_](/en/eth2/get-involved/medalla-data-challenge/#started)
+1. Collect and analyze Medalla data
     - Either with existing tools
     - Or for the extra ambitious, build your own tool and tell us about it!
 2. Detail out your work in a blog post